 When to see a doctor

-If you have chest pain, you should seek emergency medical attention to rule out life-threatening causes such as a heart attack.
+For chest pain, seek emergency medical attention to rule out life-threatening causes such as a heart attack.

-Costochondritis occurs most often in women and in people older than 40.
+Costochondritis occurs most often in women older than 40.

 Tietze syndrome usually occurs in teenagers and young adults, and with equal frequency in men and women.